 Ignoring the notice will likely result in an immediate court summons.
 You can, however, challenge your speeding offence either by writing a letter to the police detailing your reasons why you believe you should not be fined.
 Alternatively, you could contest your case in court.

-If you enter a not guilty plea, you will have to go to court.
+If you wish to appeal a speeding ticket and enter a not guilty plea, you will have to go to court.
 If you are found guilty in court, the initial speeding fine you received can be increased up to a maximum of £2500.
 Licence penalty points may also increase, depending on the circumstances.